-- Promote awareness of time pressure within the maritime community. - Improve understanding of different types of time pressure, including selfinduced time pressure. - Emphasise the importance of addressing this issue from top of the leadership chain and developing a visible management commitment to maintaining a safety culture. - Develop guidance on the importance of repair and maintenance strategy, planned maintenance systems in managing resource issues. - Emphasise the effect that time pressure can have on safety and wellbeing on board.
+- Promote awareness of time pressure within the maritime community. - Improve understanding of different types of time pressure including self-induced time pressure. - Emphasise the importance of addressing this issue from top of the leadership chain and developing a visible management commitment in maintaining a safety culture. - Develop guidance on the importance of repair and maintenance strategy, planned maintenance systems in managing resource issues. - Emphasise the effect that time pressure can have on safety and well-being on board.